ineersa/gliner-rs-php/README.md

 You must provide a GLiNER tokenizer and ONNX model file (`tokenizer.json` and `model.onnx`) on disk.
 The extension does not download models for you.

-For example you can use the following models:

-- Converted ONNX model (large): https://huggingface.co/ineersa/gliner-PII-onnx (converted from https://huggingface.co/nvidia/gliner-PII).
+Converted ONNX model (large): https://huggingface.co/ineersa/gliner-PII-onnx (converted from https://huggingface.co/nvidia/gliner-PII).
-- Smaller and edge-friendly alternatives: https://huggingface.co/collections/knowledgator/gliner-pii

 ## IDE stubs